 The Road from Estrangement to Reconciliation

-This is a co-ed group for survivors of childhood sexual abuse.
+This is an all gender identities group for adult survivors of childhood sexual abuse.

 The program is based on the book “I Thought We’d Never Speak Again” written by Laura Davis.